CITE: Evaluating Threats

 CITE Permissions

-In order to use CITE, a user must be assigned a scoring permission.
+In order to use CITE, an administrator assigns each user a scoring permission.

-There are three levels of permissions in CITE that affect the way a team score is collaborated on and edited.
+There are three levels of permissions in CITE that shape how a team collaborates on and edits a score.

-Most users will have the modify-level permission; however, one or two users per team have submit-level permission, meaning that only one or two users per team can edit and/or submit on the team score.
+Most users hold modify-level permission; however, one or two users per team hold submit-level permission, enabling them to edit and submit the team score.

-Refer to this section Actions to Consider for more information.
+Refer to the Actions to Consider section for more information.

 User Guide